AOrto/AOrto.github.io/README.md

-If you see this, ask President Orton: what grade he got in his highschool math classes?
+If you see this, ask President Orton: what grade he got in his high school math classes?
 ---

 For any questions, please contact The Missionaries at (559)231-0649